Eugloh/projectsetup/README.md

 # Conclusions

-The `projects` package provides a comprehensive set of tools for reproducible team science workflows.
+The `projectsetup` package provides a comprehensive set of tools for reproducible team science workflows.
 Efficiency in project management, including manuscript development, is facilitated by an internal database that keeps record of project details as well as team members’ affiliations and contact information.
 For manuscripts, title pages are automatically generated from this database, and a selection of manuscript outlines compliant with reporting guidelines are available in R Markdown format.
-We believe that the `projects` package may be useful for teams that manage multiple collaborative research projects in various stages of development.
+We believe that the `projectsetup` package may be useful for teams that manage multiple collaborative research projects in various stages of development.